amurariu/usri/README.md

 # Code and study data for Dos Santos et al. (2025)

-Last updated: 28th October 2025
+Last updated: 17th November 2025

 This repository contains input data and code for running all analyses and producing all figures in the article, **"Are any of these results even real?!": one simple rule to control the false discovery rate when analysing high-throughput sequencing data**, published in XYZ.